Hello! We’re so glad you found your way here and we want to congratulate you on taking active steps towards getting your book out there. Hoorah!

 We understand that with any undertaking, there are going to be some questions you need answers to before you can commit.
 SO, we have compiled the most frequently asked questions and their answers.
 A lot of these questions are really only going to make sense once you sign up and get inside the application, but hopefully, this will help give you a lay of the land.
 If anything you are curious about isn’t answered here or in the related articles at the bottom of the post, please let us know!

 Nothing!
 It’s free to use for writers!

 Once a project is complete (all the required fields are answered), you click on the Submit link.
 This will open a page with all the agents and publishers you are directly connected to and those who match your work.
 One or more boxes will contain a publisher.
 Click submit for each one to whom you want to deliver your submission.
 Each submit link will open a short form to confirm the deliver.
 If you receive a message, “You do not match any of the current agents or publishers at this time” we suggest you come back later to see if additional ones have been added to submit your work to.

-No. Only agents and publishers who have been approved by AUTHORS can see your Query.
+No. Only agents and publishers who have been approved by AUTHORS and pay for a subscription to the service can see your Query.
 This happens in two ways: 1.
-You submit directly to an agent or publisher which allows ONLY that agent or publisher to view.
-2. You subscribe to Discovery and add your project.
-In this case, all agents and publishers in our system can access and view your query.
+You submit directly to an agent or publisher, or 2.
+A publisher/agent subscribes to search the database of submissions.

 We do not make your query pages accessible to search engines in order to retain your privacy and give you maximum control on who can view your work.